adrian-dobre/Phantom-Controller/Readme.md

 It uses the following sensors:
 - MHZ-19C CO2 sensor
 - MAX44009 ambient light sensor
-- BME 280 temperature, humidity and pressure sensors
+- BME 280 temperature, humidity and pressure sensor

 ## Why do it?

-Well, due to a couple of reasons:
+Well, due to a few of reasons:
-1. NovingAir Phantom HRV system does not have a connected solution, just a [standard IR remote control](https://ventilatie-recuperare.ro/produs/recuperator-de-caldura-novingair-phantom-active/)
+1. NovingAir Phantom HRV system does not have a connected solution, just a [standard IR remote control](https://ventilatie-recuperare.ro/produs/telecomanda-tc-phantom-active/)
 2. It makes sense to combine the "controller" with a Weather Station - this can allow creating automations without having to purchase separate sensors
 3. I like controlling my devices from my phone.
 I used a general purpose, programable RC (Broadlink RM4 mini) for this in the past, but I didn't quite like how everything looked/worked.